Interceptor 650 launch in India has been delayed but we are now inching closer to their introduction. New spy pics have surfaced…

 Interceptor 650 Launch

 At the official unveiling Siddharth Lal, head of Royal Enfield, officially announced that both the 650 twins will go to the European market first before making their entry into India.
-Siddharth elaborated that they are in the last stages of getting these bikes into production.
+Siddharth elaborated that they were in the last stages of getting these bikes into production.

 |Interceptor 650 Launch|